Research

 The Evidence

-Tharabenjasin et al. Association of PPARGC1A Gly482Ser polymorphism with potential for athletic ability.
+Tharabenjasin P et al. Association of PPARGC1A Gly482Ser polymorphism with athletic performance: A meta-analysis.
 PLoS One, 2019

 Practical Implications